Call & Response: Amanda Huff

 When you write, do you hear fully developed arrangements or do you focus on raw ingredients like melody and lyrics?

-AH: I hear fully developed arrangements most the time, though I'd argue that the raw ingredients are all a song needs sometimes.
+AH: I hear fully developed arrangements most of the time, though I'd argue that the raw ingredients are all a song needs sometimes.
 I hate burying my intent, so there is almost always a subtractive part to my process.
 If I'm being honest with myself, my wheelhouse is more-so melody and lyrics, so it’s a split between hearing more and finding the lexicon to communicate my needs, or establishing trust with someone else and relinquishing that control.

 LN: Do you have any vocal heroes or singers who inspire you?